Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 Enter the names of each motor ID and gripper in this file: config/gripper.yaml

 # How to use
-* About arguments of action service
+## About action service

+load gripper info file. (fastening_tools.yaml)

 To use the action service, use the gripper name and rotation speed or rotation time and drirection of rotation.
 The return value is the boolean type.
 The feedback value is current the rotation speed of uint32 type.

+- gripper name
 The gripper name is set with gripper.yaml in the config folder.
 In this file, the motor are listed.
 If you want to add a new motor, please add it to this file.
 However, please do not duplicate the motor name and id.

+- drirection
 The drirection of rotation can be either 'tighten' or 'loosen'.
 The motion is different in each direction.

+- rotation speed
 'tighten' will rotate until the motor stops rotating.
 The rotation speed is mandatory for 'tighten'.
 The rotation speed can be between 0 and 1023.
 The rotation speed is uint32 type.

+- drirection of rotation
 'loosen' will rotate for the specified time.
 The rotation time is mandatory for 'loosen'.
 The rotation time is float32 type.
 In this case, there is no feedback.

-* The actual launch file
+## About the actual launch file

 As in fastening_tools.launch, set parameter.